George C. Gordon Library

 100 Institute Road, Worcester MA, 01609

 The George C. Gordon Library was completed in 1967, using a major portion of a $5 million bequest from George Gordon, a Cleveland industrialist and member of the WPI Class of 1895.
 The building was designed to sit on a steep hillside and features four floors of resources and high-tech facilities, including audio-visual work stations, tech suites for group meetings, an art gallery, and a café.
-The library provides access to a half million print and digital resources, including more than 200,000 bound volumes, 1,200 journals, 150 databases, a digital collection of WPI scholarship, and the university archives.
+The library provides access to a quarter million print volumes, more than one million ebooks, over 75,000 journals and millions of full-text articles via 370 databases, a digital collection of WPI scholarship, and the university archives.